nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable.
 This entails building applications that make use of explainability methods and aim to democratize access to explanations.

 # News 🤩
+2022-11-21 : Journal paper about "Interactive Explainable AI" accepted to KI.
 2022-10-14 : First-author paper on "Saliency Map Verbalization" is now on [arXiv](https://arxiv.org/abs/2210.07222).
 2022-10-13 : One paper I reviewed for my colleagues was accepted to the [EMNLP 2022](https://github.com/DFKI-NLP/meffi-prompt) main track.
 2022-10-12 : Two new papers about "Saliency Map Verbalization" and "Machine Translation Quality Estimation" in submission.